Gallery finds art by Nazi-branded "degenerate" Dix

 The Remmert gallery in Duesseldorf has collaborated with the family for more than 20 years and has discovered other treasures on the estate.
 But this is the first Dix discovery.

-Last year, Remmert and Barth found a watercolour by Dix contemporary George Grosz titled "Germany, a Winter's Fairytale."
+Last year, Remmert and Barth found a watercolor by Dix contemporary George Grosz titled "Germany, a Winter's Fairytale."

 Dix was famous both for his portraits and his dour depictions of Weimar society.
 The new discoveries will likely add to his legacy.

-Among the works found, two watercolours are titled "Naechtens" and "Soubrette" and the third is a large-scale work titled "Strich III," depicting a street-scene with prostitutes.
+Among the works found, two watercolors are titled "Naechtens" and "Soubrette" and the third is a large-scale work titled "Strich III," depicting a street-scene with prostitutes.

 The fourth work is a study for the portrait of art-dealer Alfred Flechtheim.
 The famous portrait painted in 1926 currently hangs in the New National gallery in Berlin.